practicalli/learn-clojure/docs/introduction/writing-tips.md

   (map inc [1 2 3]))
 ```

-We all like line numbers, especially when you can set the starting line
+`linenums` adds line numbers to the code block to help refer to a specific line.

+`linenums="42"` also sets the starting point of the line numbers

 ```clojure linenums="42" title="src/practicalli/gameboard.clj"
 (defn my-function